May 15, 2017

-The smokey-eyed beauty (now 7 years-old) was the special guest of Ruff Puppies – an artisan dog collar company based in Colorado but visiting Las Vegas to display their bling-iest wares, like this Loveland number with silver hearts and pink Swarovski crystals… (Stella/Beatrice is a fan and has sported their designs on the show!)
+The smokey-eyed beauty (now 7 years-old) was the special guest of Ruff Puppies – an artisan dog collar company based in Colorado but visiting Las Vegas to attend the SuperZoo pet trade extravaganza and display their bling-iest wares, like this Loveland number with silver hearts and pink Swarovski crystals… (Stella/Beatrice is a fan and has sported their designs on the show!)

 Bryan and Jess of Ruff Puppies introduced me to the owners of Stella/Beatrice – Guin and Steve from Good Dog Animals.
 As well as having a good ole chat about behind-the-scenes life on Modern Family, Guin gave me some fascinating insights into the world of animal training for TV and movies as the pair of them have been in the biz over 25 years, supplying furry and feathered stars for shows like Agents of S.H.E.I.L.D and Pretty Little Liars and films like Trumbo and Dumb & Dumber To!

 But let’s begin with chatting about STELLA from MODERN FAMILY

 I was impressed to learn that most of your dogs are rescues, but Beatrice is the exception to that rule…

 Yes, in her case we were asked for a specific dog for the role.
 The best news was that she was going to be there for the duration – I did Desperate Housewives for years and every one of those characters got an animal for an episode and then you never saw it again!
 We had a running joke that the animals lived with all the dead people on the next street!
 It’s very different with Modern Family, the character of Stella has proved she now has her own following and fan base!

 Does Beatrice get her scripts ahead of time, like the other actors?